 Whole30 Brussels Sprout Gratin

-1. Cook the brussels sprouts: drizzle the brussels sprouts in olive oil and roast them in the oven until tender and slightly charred in the ends.
+1. Cook the brussels sprouts: drizzle the brussels sprouts in olive oil and roast them in the oven in a prepared baking dish until tender and slightly charred in the ends.

-2. Sauté the onion, bacon and kale: Sauté the garlic, onion and bacon for a few minutes before adding in the shredded kale.
+2. Sauté the onion, bacon and kale: Sauté the garlic, onion and bacon for a few minutes on medium-high heat before adding in the shredded kale.
 It should take another 5 minutes of cooking for the kale to wilt and soften in texture.

-3. Make the sauce: combine all of the sauce ingredients in a blender and blend until completely smooth.
+3. Make the sauce: combine the drained cashews, almond milk, mustard, lemon juice, nutmeg, nutritional yeast and black pepper in a blender or food processor and blend until completely smooth.
 If the blender is struggling to blend, add a splash more liquid.
+Taste the cream sauce and adjust the flavours as needed

-4. Combine everything together: Pour the sauce over the brussels sprouts and kale, bacon, onion mixture and stir until everything is well combined.
+4. Combine everything together: Pour the sauce over the brussels sprouts and kale, crispy bacon and onion mixture and stir until everything is well combined.

-5. Bake it in the oven: Because the veggies are already cooked, you just want to bake the gratin until it’s hot and bubbly and the top is golden in colour.
+5. Bake it in the oven: Because the veggies are already cooked, you just want to bake the gratin until it’s hot and bubbly and the top is golden in colour (15 additional minutes)

 6. Serve and enjoy!